OHBA-analysis/MEG-ROI-nets/README.md

 band-limited power using a Gaussian Markov Random Field network model, after applying a symmetric multivariate orthogonalisation correction for source leakage.

+This package was originally developed by [@GilesColclough](https://github.com/GilesColclough), and is now maintained by the [OHBA Analysis](https://github.com/OHBA-analysis) group.

-##### What you need for it to run
+### What you need for it to run

  - FSL
  - FieldTrip
  - Matlab Stats + signal processing toolboxes - though you could probably change the code to make it work
  - QPAS mex files (optional)

-##### What you need to get started
+### What you need to get started

  - Source-reconstructed resting-state MEG data (you can probably get it to work for task)
  - A set of ROIs or a spatial basis set, in the same space and resolution as the MEG data, saved as a nifti

-##### How to get started
+### How to get started

+This package is distributed as part of [OSL](https://ohba-analysis.github.io/osl-docs/); this is how it should be installed on your machine.

  - The `+ROInets` folder is a Matlab package.
-Don't change the name of the folder, and make sure the folder (not necessarily its contents) is visible on your path
+Do not change the name of this folder, and do not add its contents on your path.
+All the functions inside it can be used by typing e.g. `ROInets.run_network_analysis`.
-- View a brief summary of what each function does by typing `help ROInets.Contents`
+ - For a brief summary of what each function, type `help ROInets.Contents`.
+More information can be found in the help text of each function, and exampled can be found in `+ROInets/+examples`.
  - The top-level function is `ROInets.run_individual_network_analysis`.
 View the helptext for this to view all the pipeline options.
-- Look at the example files in `+ROInets/+examples`
-- Most of the functions have an attempt at informative help text.
+ - If you often use this package, and would like to avoid typing the prefix `ROInets.*` all the time, check out [`import`](https://uk.mathworks.com/help/matlab/ref/import.html).

-##### What paper to cite
+### What paper to cite

 > Colclough, G. L., Brookes, M., Smith, S. M. and Woolrich, M. W., "A symmetric multivariate leakage correction for MEG connectomes, "NeuroImage 117, pp. 439-448 (2015).

-##### Where to ask for help, or report bugs
+### Where to ask for help, or report bugs

-For technical support or any other issues, please contact the OHBA Analysis Group at analysis@ohba.ox.ac.uk
+For technical support or any other issues, please either [open an issue](https://github.com/OHBA-analysis/MEG-ROI-nets/issues), or contact the OHBA Analysis Group by [email](mailto:mark.woolrich@ohba.ox.ac.uk).

-##### An overview of the pipeline
+### An overview of the pipeline

  - Select time region for analysis
  - Band-pass filter the data
  - Find a time-course for each ROI using PCA
  - Remove effects of leakage using an orthogonalisation process which finds the closest set of orthogonal vectors
  - Find down-sampled power envelopes
  - Perform network inference using partial correlation, L1 regularised using DP-glasso, optimised using cross-validation
  - Convert correlations to z-statistics, by scaling relative to an empirical null, generated to share the same temporal smoothness properties as the input data.

+### License

 ```
 Copyright 2015 OHBA